-Supported by the Apax Foundation, a large number of educators and their learners will benefit from a series of professional learning events linked to digital technologies and the use of Vex robotics products.
+Supported by the Apax Foundation, a large number of educators and their learners will benefit from a series of professional learning events linked to Grant Education Brown Br linked to digital technologies and the use of Vex robotics products.
+There will also be a bespoke PL offer for secondary teachers of computing science which will be hosted by the digital team at West Lothian College.